 At ninety, Harriet is exquisite, but she doesn’t feel beautiful.
 “Photograph my Buddha statue.
 Not me,” she said.
 As soon as my shutter clicked, she softened, her eyes closing to hear the click.
 The sound of the camera reminded her of her husband, a photographer, named Henry, who died about three years ago.
-He was the beauty in Helen’s life, her gravity and momentum.
+He was the beauty in Harriet’s life, her gravity and momentum.

-Without him, Helen is alone in a house filled with his art, tokens of their travels together, and baskets of love notes and letters.
+Without him, Harriet is alone in a house filled with his art, tokens of their travels together, and baskets of love notes and letters.
 His photo is everywhere.
 All conversations shift to him.
 Harriet is still grieving, and will always be grieving Henry.

 As she sat in her wicker throne and told me about the state of her heart, I thought about her vulnerability and her bravery.
 I thought about how life only comes down to this- to be willing to be deeply sad and wildly happy and live to tell about both.
 It’s about being a witness to one other without emotional squeamishness, listening without fixing, being without judging.